SERVING SIZE: 1 tbsp

 Eating Ayurvedically makes you feel nourished and energized.
 Food digests with ease when right for your body type (dosha).
 Healthy digestion is seen as the cornerstone of well-being in Ayurveda.
 Healthy digestion generally prevents illness.
 If you do get sick, a strong digestive fire reduces the severity of illness and increases your resilience.
 It also improves your mood.
 Once you begin eating Ayurvedically, you will feel refreshed, vital and strong.

 View Other Ingredients for SummerCilantro is recommended for Summer.
-Check out these other Summer ingredients here.
+Check out these other Summer foods here.

 Comments & Impressions of 'Cilantro'Do you like 'cilantro'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'cilantro'?